North Kesteven Academy: Grammar school

+In October 1967, meetings with parents about comprehensive education took place.

 Comprehensive

 The school became a comprehensive school in 1970, at which time it contained 1200 pupils.

-From April 1974, it was administered by Lincolnshire.
+From April 1974, it was administered by Lincolnshire, not Kesteven County Council.
 It became grant-maintained in April 1992 and a foundation school in September 1999.

+A new Maths building was constructed from 1995.
 A sixth form complex opened in 1999, shared as the North Hykeham Joint Sixth Form.

 The school was designated a specialist Arts College in performing arts in September 2000, and opened a new Arts Complex in September 2002, which included the 250-seat Terry O'Toole Theatre.
 The school was awarded academy status in 2010.

 School site

 The school is adjacent to Robert Pattinson School on the west side of Moor Lane.
 Adjacent, on the same site to the west, is North Kesteven Leisure Centre and the Terry O'Toole Theatre.

+Sports centre

 The sports centre is used by the school as a gym during school hours.

+The possibility of a sports centre on the site was first discussed on 19 June 1970.
+The sports centre was built from 1972.
+The sports centre was planned to open in June 1974, then planned to open in September 1974, and to be opened by Roger Bannister.
+It was built by Ashby & Horner of Grimsby.
+60% of the cost was paid for by district council, and 40% by the county council.
+It cost £472,000.

+The swimming pool would open first, with the lounge bar and cafeteria on 23 September 1974, followed by the two squash courts on 30 September.
+The director was Bill Ellingworth.

+The sports hall opened in early October 1974.
+The centre had fourteen full-time staff.
+Roger Bannister, chairman of the Sports Council, officially opened the centre on 18 October 1974.

 Curriculum

 The school has approximately 1400 pupils aged 11 to 18, and teaches towards GCSE, A Level and BTEC certificates in the fields of Technologies, Arts, History, Geography, Business Studies and Modern Foreign Languages.